Yume Tsukai: Characters

 Aunt to the sisters from their father's side, Misako is the 29-year-old virgin that unseals the Dream Cyclone weapon for the Yume Tsukai.
 She spends time at the family house where the Dream Cyclone shrine resides, waiting for the call to arms when the team is out on a job.
 Misako is very up-to-date with technology, but limits herself to her cellphone and computer.
 Being very sensitive about her age, she makes a point to let everyone know she's 29, and not 30.

+Media

+Manga

+Written and illustrated by Riichi Ueshiba, Yume Tsukai was serialized in Kodansha's seinen manga magazine Monthly Afternoon from January 24, 2001, to December 25, 2003.
+Kodansha collected its chapters in six tankōbon volumes, released from June 22, 2001, to February 23, 2004.